pcorvin/pcorvin.github.io/content/posts/tommyjohn.md

 meta = "false"
 +++

+> Thank you to the [Tommy John Surgery Data](https://docs.google.com/spreadsheets/d/1gQujXQQGOVNaiuwSN680Hq-FDVsCwvN-3AazykOBON0/edit#gid=0), which provided all data used in this article!

 When Tommy John injured himself in 1974, he was out indefinitely.
 Nobody knew what was happening & no doctor was able to fix it.
 Tommy John (TJ) was not a high-performer but a stellar contributor across his 26 years in the league.
 The "Bionic Man" started a revolution in the sport of baseball, which heavily impacts it today: he heavily bruised his elbow & got it fixed.